johnbywater/quantdsl/README.md

 }
 ```

-Similarly, when a *Quant DSL* expression which refers to two correlated markets ('NBP' and 'TTF') is evaluated, the following one-factor "spot/vol" calibration parameters would be required:
+Similarly, when a *Quant DSL* expression refers to two correlated markets ('NBP' and 'TTF'), the following one-factor "spot/vol" calibration parameters would be required:

 ```python
 {